-This major study provides insight into the customer experience and adoption rates for 15 technologies that are top-of-mind for many companies.
+This major study provides insight into the customer experience and adoption rates for 15 technologies that are top-of-mind for IT leaders.
 The study also delves into satisfaction of the customer experience and the specific types of solutions under consideration.
 With this information business leaders are in a better position to assess the potential risks and rewards of each of these technologies.
 They also can gain insight into just how aggressively competitors and peers are making these investments.
-(141 pp., 113 figs.) [Full Description and Sample Pages] [Research Byte]
+Forward looking, we also explore 18 future and early adopter technologies along with level of awareness and adoption (141 pp., 113 figs.) [Full Description and Sample Pages] [Research Byte]

 IT leaders all over the world have a positive outlook for the global economy, but despite that confidence, IT budgets are growing only modestly.
 Our Worldwide IT Spending and Staffing Outlook for 2019 provides data on the global and U.S./Canadian trends for IT spending and staffing in the coming year.
 This year, our report assesses IT operational and capital spending plans for 2019, organizational priorities for IT spending and investment, and plans for hiring, outsourcing, and pay raises for IT organizations worldwide and in the U.S. and Canada.
 (35 pp., 24 figs.) [Research Byte]

 The Computer Economics IT Salary Report 2019 provides total compensation for 75 IT job functions for more than 400 U.S. metro areas and 20 industry sectors.
 The executive summary also provides our forecast for pay raises and hiring in 2019 and includes job descriptions for each job function.
 The salary tables are provided as a downloadable Microsoft Excel workbook, with total salaries reported at the 10th, 25th, 50th (median), 75th, and 90th percentiles.
 (35 pp., 8 figs., plus salary tables) [Research Byte] [Full Description and Free Executive Summary]